oddbird/oddleventy/content/blog/sitepoint/sitepoint-beautiful-sass.md

   - Jump Start Sass
 image:
   src: blog/sassbook.jpg
-  alt: Jump Start Sass, by Miriam Suzanne and Hugo Giraudel
+  alt: Jump Start Sass, by Miriam Suzanne and Kitty Giraudel
 summary: |
   Clean, beautiful code should be a goal in every project.
 If other developers need to make a change, they should be able to read what is